peter88213/noveltree-help/docs/_sources/help_menu.rst.txt

    :alt: noveltree screenshot

 .. note::
-   The *Help* menu can be extended by plugins to add more features.
+   The *Help* menu can be extended by plugins adding links to their specific help pages.

 Online Help
 -----------

-This lauches the system web browser with the *noveltree* Online help URL.
+This lauches the system web browser with the *noveltree* online help URL.

 noveltree home page
 -------------------